mahabubulhasan/word-parser/README.md

 ]
 ```

-**NOTE:** After download audio files are named as according to the word it stands for, for example if the word is `abase` them the audio file name of this word will be `abase.mp3`
+**NOTE:** After download audio files are named after the word it stands for, for example if the word is `abase` then the audio filename of this word will be `abase.mp3`